CRED-CLUB/synth-android/README.md

 ![Soft Button](https://i.imgur.com/ih0WqFz.png "Soft Button")

 Soft button renders the elevated neumorphic platform on which the text is drawn. this elevated platform can be customized in two ways:
-1. By specifiying a color for the platform, synth will attempt to compute the light and dark shadow colors
+1. By specifying a color for the platform, synth will attempt to compute the light and dark shadow colors
 ```xml
 <club.cred.synth.views.SynthButton
     app:neuButtonType="elevated_soft"